leomenezessz/pyppium/docs/getting-started.md

 ```

-Import and add capabilities in pyppium driver init.
+Import PyppiumDriver and pass the capababilities to `PyppiumDriver`'s initializer

 ```python